Ultras Ahlawy: Members

 Ultras Ahlawy members include college graduates, workers, and youth from many social levels in Egypt.
 Their slogan is "Together Forever", meant to highlight the connections between their members.
 Other slogans are "WE ARE EGYPT", "The best club in the Universe" or "The best club in existence" (Egyptian pronunciation:A'zam Nady Fi El Koon), and "Feel Pride Never Hide You Are Ultras Ahlawy".
 Members tend to quickly become tight-knit in the group, and their role increases with time.

 The group produced a CD titled "A'zam Nady Fi El Koon", featuring all the Ultras Ahlawy songs.

 While playing a match against the Tunisian club Al-Taraji, some of the group's members were sent to jail.
 The other members drew the faces of every person sent to jail and wrote "Freedom for ultras" in Egyptian Arabic banners.

 Confrontations with police

 In July 2010 the Ultras decided not to attend matches after clashing fiercely with the police in a pre-season friendly.
 The board president called on fans to stop boycotting Ahly's matches and once again support the club from the stands.
 The group asked for its rights, and asked the club for protection from police attacks against supporters.

-Reconciliation efforts came days ahead of Ahly's crucial Champions League showdown against Algeria's JS Kabylie (Shabibat Al Kabyile).
+Reconciliation efforts came days ahead of Ahly's crucial Champions League showdown against Algeria's JS Kabylie (Shabibat Al Kabylie).